MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-windows-server-active-directory.md

 ## Rotating the password

-Windows LAPS will read the password expiration time from Active Directory during each policy processing cycle.
+Windows LAPS will read the password expiration time from Windows Server Active Directory during each policy processing cycle.
 If the password has expired, a new password will be generated and stored immediately.

 In some situations (for example, after a security breach, or for ad-hoc testing purposes) it may be necessary to rotate the password early.
 To manually force a password rotation, you can use the `Reset-LapsPassword` cmdlet, for example: